The Definitive Guide to Keeping Your Child Safe in The Car:

 - Car seats should be selected based on your child’s height and weight.

-- Babies should be in a baby carrier, as opposed to a child seat, until they weight at least 9kg.
+- Babies should be in a baby carrier, as opposed to a child seat, until they weigh at least 9kg.

-- Youngsters must travel in rear-facing car seats until they are at least 15 months.
+- Youngsters must travel in rear-facing car seats until they are at least 15 months old.